ibm-build-lab/terraform-ibm-cloud-pak/README.md

 }
 ```

+Acquire IBM Cloud credentials.
+Go [here](https://github.com/ibm-hcbt/cloud-pak-sandboxes/tree/master/terraform#configure-access-to-ibm-cloud) for details.

-You can define the IBM Cloud credentials parameters in the IBM provider block but it's recommended to pass them in environment variables.
+You can define the IBM Cloud credentials in the IBM provider block but it is recommended to pass them in as environment variables.
 Export the environment variables for the credentials like so:

 ```bash
 # Credentials required only for IBM Cloud Classic